 Only you can judge this and make that call, but also being comfortable with that decision too.
 Remember, it’s not about what others think, it’s about you being honest with yourself.
 We’re all different and that’s what a lot of people seem to forget sometimes.
 If you’re happy and OK with your decision, then that’s all that matters.

 The irony with this article is that I’m trying to communicate a way of dealing with DNFs so that they don’t happen.
 A world where we all finish in line with our goals and have an amazing experience.
 The reality is that things go wrong.
 We will fail at some point, but it’s only through failure that we learn how to become not only better runners, but better people too.
-Despite my ‘failures’, last weekend I ran a 100km trail time that I never thought I could possibly run and that I’m proud as punch of.
-Why?
-Because I accepted and learnt how to deal with my failures and used that to my advantage.

 One last thing… remember, it’s only running.